Marcos Jr. won Philippine presidency, unofficial count shows | Politics

 The next president will also likely face demands to prosecute outgoing President Rodrigo Duterte for thousands of killings during his anti-drug crackdown - deaths already under investigation by the International Criminal Court.

-On Tuesday, Human Rights Watch called for the apparent election winner Marcos Jr. to improve the human rights situation in the Philippines.
-"He should declare an end to the war on drugs that has resulted in the extrajudicial killing of thousands of Filipinos, and order the impartial investigation and appropriate prosecution of officials responsible for these unlawful killings," said Phil Robertson, the group's deputy director for Asia.
+Amnesty International said it was deeply concerned by Marcos Jr.' and Sara Duterte's avoidance of discussing human rights violations, past and present, in the Philippines.
+"If confirmed, the Marcos Jr administration will face a wide array of urgent human rights challenges,'' the rights group said in a statement Tuesday.

-Marcos Jr., a 64-year-old former provincial governor, congressman, and senator, held a wide lead in pre-election surveys.
-But Robredo had tapped into shock and outrage over the prospect of a Marcos recapturing the seat of power and harnessed a network of campaign volunteers to underpin her candidacy.
+Human Rights Watch also called for Marcos Jr., if he takes office, to improve the human rights situation in the Philippines.
+"He should declare an end to the war on drugs' that has resulted in the extrajudicial killing of thousands of Filipinos, and order the impartial investigation and appropriate prosecution of officials responsible for these unlawful killings," said Phil Robertson, the group's deputy director for Asia.

 His widow, Imelda Marcos, and their children were allowed to return to the Philippines in 1991 and worked on a stunning political comeback, helped by a well-funded social media campaign to refurbish the family name.